sambux1/presentations/opps/slides/polling/traditional.md

 <!--
 This project is about a new way to do political polling.

-So I'll start with some background and some of the downsides of traditional approaches to polling.
+So I'll start with some background on traditional approaches to polling.

 In a typical poll, we collect data by either calling people or getting them to fill out a survey.